idun-corp/docs/service-object/README.md

 ### Shaping ServiceObjects response model

-At some circumstances you dont want to get all properties of ServiceObject in a responce which may lead to extensive amount of network traffic produced if querying larger amounts of data in one page.
+At some circumstances you don't want to get all properties of ServiceObject in a response which may lead to extensive amount of network traffic produced if querying larger amounts of data in one page.
 In this case you can use `$select` query parameter to specify comma-separated list of the ServiceObject properties to return in a response, therefore only those properties will be populated in ServiceObject response model and other properties will be ignored.

 - `$select` - Comma-separated list of the ServiceObject properties to return in a response